-Subrecipients must abide by any additional eligibility or service criteria as established by the state grantee, including submitting statistical and programmatic information on the use and impact of VOCA or other funds, as requested by ICDVVA.
+Subrecipients must abide by any additional eligibility or service criteria established by ICDVVA, including submitting statistical and programmatic information on the use and impact of VOCA or other funds.

 Services to Victims of Federal Crimes

 Subrecipients must provide services to victims of federal crimes on the same basis as victims of state/local crimes.